mapluisch/ChatGPT-without-login/README.md

 The first prompt of a *new* session always takes a bit longer, as the headless browser has to init.
 Subsequent prompts are handled as fast as you'd expect it from the typical GPT browser UI.

 #### CLI Arguments
-You can also chat with GPT using CLI; just call `python3 gpt.py` with the following args:
+You can also chat with GPT using CLI; just call `python3 gpt.py` with the following args (all of them are optional):

 - `-p`, `--prompt`
   - the initial prompt text to send to ChatGPT.